stclib/STC/README.md

 or allocator function pointer or a context which the function pointers can use.
 Most libraries solve this by adding an opaque pointer (void*) or function pointer(s) into the data structure for the user to manage.
-Because most containers are templated, an extra template parameter, `i_aux` may be defined to extend the container with typesafe custom attributes.
+Because most containers are templated, an auxiliary template parameter, `i_aux` may be defined to extend the container with typesafe custom attributes.

 The example below shows how to customize containers to work with PostgreSQL memory management.